LoicKonan/3013-Algorithms-Konan/Assignments/P01/README.md

 If a number is even, push it onto the stack.
 If a number is odd, it will perform a pop operation removing the last even value from the stack.
 The stack cannot get smaller than 10 (our starting stack size).
-We need to keep track ofthe max size the stack ever reached, how many times the stack was resized (grown or reduced) and final size of stack when program completed.
+We need to keep track of the max size the stack ever reached, how many times the stack was resized (grown or reduced) and final size of stack when program completed.